param373r/param373r/README.md

 <br>
 <h1 align="center">Hi there 👋 Myself Paramjot Singh (aka param373r)</h1>

-<p aligh="left">I am just a guy who has all kinds of interests in Technology (Mostly, Hacky stuff).
-So my interests include anything and everything ranging from competitive CTF challenges😎 to gaming like a complete n00b🥴.
+<p aligh="left">I am just a guy who has all kinds of interests in Technology.
+So my interests include anything and everything ranging from competitive programming with JS😎 to gaming like a complete n00b🥴.
 I am a student pursuing my bachelor's degree from <a href='https://lpu.in'>Lovely Professional University</a>.
-I am also a part-time freelancer (which actually gives a boost to my pocket money😋), where I develop websites and pentest some for individuals or small startups (Yea, kinda lowkey).</p>
+I am also a part-time freelancer (which actually gives a boost to my pocket money😋), where I develop websites and suggest UI/UX improvements for some individuals or small startups (Yea, kinda lowkey).</p>

 <br>